BREED PROFILES

 Egg Color:

-Large: light to medium brown.
+Large: light to medium brown, often speckled.

 Character: